scoskey/m0037/notes.md

 #### Axiomatic set theory

-The starting point for axiomatic set theory is the following big idea: **everything** is a set!
+The starting point for axiomatic set theory is the following big idea: *everything is a set*.
 We have so far seen many examples of sets of sets, that is, sets whose elements are sets themselves.
 Are there any other types of elements, are there any objects that aren't themselves sets?
-To a pure set theorist, everything is a set.
+To a modern set theorist, Everything.
+Is.
+A. Set.

-What is needed is therefore not a *definition* of set (everything is a set), but rather *axioms* of sets, which govern how sets behave and how we can construct them.
-Historically it took some time and debate for mathematicians to agree on axioms.
-Here we elaborate the axioms of *Zermelo–Fraenkel–Choice* set theory or ZFC, which is the officially accepted list.
+What is needed is therefore not a *definition* of set (everything is a set), but rather *axioms* about sets, which govern what sets may be constructed and how they behave.
+Historically it took some time and debate for mathematicians to agree on the list of axioms.
+Here we elaborate the axioms of *Zermelo Fraenkel Choice* set theory, or ZFC, which is now the officially accepted list.

-We have already introduced the key axiom of ZFC, which explains the relationship between $\in$ and $=$.
+We have already introduced the most basic axiom of ZFC, which explains the relationship between $\in$ and $=$.

 **Axiom** (Extensionality) $x=y$ iff for all $z$, $z\in x\iff z\in y$.